 Charles "Rip" McAdams, professor and department chair for the Online Master of Education in Counseling at William & Mary, emphasizes that the personal statement is a chance for you to show a genuine commitment to and understanding of the task of becoming a professional counselor.
 He advises applicants that: "The goal…is to determine if an applicant's decision to pursue graduate education in counseling reflects a realistic understanding of the professional counselor's role as well as a genuine commitment to engaging in the rigorous academic and clinical preparation that will be required."

 Pursue your graduate degree in a field that can equip you to transform lives and guide individuals toward their most extraordinary futures.
 Read through the admissions guidelines for our M.Ed. in Counseling and the admissions guidelines for our online curriculum and instruction programs.
-Get your application underway today.
+Get your application underway today!

 - Retrieved on March 23, 2018, from psychologytoday.com/blog/grad-school-guru/201012/kisses-death